 Prerequisite(s): Financial Management module BFIN 2409 and BFIN 2410 Financial Management 1 & 2, respectively; prior completion of BFIN 2030 Valuation 1 is recommended.
-The 3-credit BFIN 2006 Financial Management course satisfies the prerequisite requirement for this course.

 The course will provide an introduction to the acquisition of privately held companies along with strategies for value creation in the acquired business.
 The course, which is exclusively taught using the case method, takes lessons taught in the valuation courses extending these concepts to the valuation of privately held businesses, the structuring of the acquisition balance sheet and the execution of the acquisition process.

 While a discussion of secured financing alternatives will be included, the application of junior capital, both mezzanine debt and equity will be the focus of the course.
 A risk analysis of the target will be performed and an investment thesis intended to illustrate value creation techniques will be central to each class discussion.
 Upon completion, students will be better prepared how to assess both operational and financial forms of risk, develop techniques intended to reduce both forms of risk, and consider value creation strategies in marketing, operations, finance and management.
 In addition, we will review a Purchase and Sale Agreement which is used to document the transaction.
 Each case will involve a real company acquired over the years by PNC Equity Partners along with actual selling memorandum, and diligence prepared by PNC principals, market research firms, accounting firms and law firms.